bryce-marshall/firebase-bridge/packages/firestore-admin/assets/README.md

 ### What it is

-This package lets you run a real `firebase-admin` **Firestore** instance entirely **in-process** against an in‑memory database with high-fidelity production Firestore semantics (CRUD, batches, transactions, queries, aggregations, vector values, listeners, etc.).
+This package lets you run a real `firebase-admin` **Firestore** instance entirely **in-process** against an in‑memory database with high-fidelity production Firestore semantics (CRUD, batches, transactions, queries, aggregations, vector values, listeners, etc).

 - **Backend only** (Node.js).
 No client/browser APIs.
 - **Dev dependency** intended for **unit‑testing** and **rapid prototyping** of backend logic.